Terri Green Logo 500.173

 Robert James McCrae, nephew of Sir Colin Cavendish.

-From the waterwheel man with his tanned and well-lined face to the pretty blond woman with a baby on her hip (a woman many men were at pains to avoid in the proximity of their good wives) all agreed, it was the merriest wedding they had ever seen.
+From the waterwheel man with his tanned and well-lined face, to the pretty blond woman with a baby on her hip (a woman many men were at pains to avoid in the proximity of their good wives) everyone agreed, it was the merriest wedding they had ever seen.
 The only person who did not seem to be beaming was the groom’s uncle, Sir Colin Cavendish and his very young and very new bride.
-A group of boy actors from The Children of the Queen’s Revels sang so beautifully even crusty old soldiers and swordsmen were brought to tears.
-Scottish and English fencers formed a guard of honour with crossed swords while the bride and groom left the church, laughing under a shower of dried marigold and rose petals.

 On the short walk from the church to Whitefriars the festivities really got underway.
 Half a dozen pipers were piping some rousing Highland airs, and a young woman with bouncing red curls rode astride a donkey named James the First.
 The donkey’s owner, a woman scandalously dressed like a man and smoking a pipe, led the revelers in a medley of bawdy songs.